palewire/django-calaccess-raw-data/docs/officialdocumentation.rst

 Official CAL-ACCESS documentation
 =================================

-The California Secretary of State has `published <http://www.sos.ca.gov/prd/cal-access/>`_ the following documents related to the CAL-ACCESS raw data export and the .CAL file format, which defines the order and contents of acceptable electronic campaign and lobbyist filings in California.
+The California Secretary of State `has published <http://www.sos.ca.gov/prd/cal-access/>`_ the following documents related to CAL-ACCESS.
 You'll also find these .PDF files in various sub-directories of the database export .ZIP file.

+Generally speaking, much of this documentation is incomplete, inconsistent and outdated.
+While it won't serve as an authoritative guide to CAL-ACCESS data, it does provide helpful details for parsing and piecing together the data.

+Much of what ends up in CAL-ACCESS is submitted in an electronic file format known as .CAL, which is specifically designed to interface with CAL-ACCESS.
+These .CAL specifications, along with the required campaign and lobbyist disclosure forms, are also helpful in understanding the lifecycle of information flowing into CAL-ACCESS.

 Overview
 --------